 Zero Day vulnerabilities are high-profile and garner much media and management attention.
 Yet even the most sensational vulnerabilities are probably not the ones that you should be worrying about first.
 Many of them aren’t even exploitable yet.
 In fact, 99% of vulnerabilities exploited are known vulnerabilities.

 “Zero-days are sexy and exciting but, let’s face it, not as big a deal as they used to be,” noted J.M.
-Porup, Senior Writer at CSO in a recent article. “…Old-days are often more than sufficient for attackers, of both the criminal and government variety.
+Porup, Senior Writer at CSO, “…Old-days are often more than sufficient for attackers, of both the criminal and government variety.
 In many cases attackers who possess zero-day exploits prefer not to use them, resorting to Old-days instead, because using a zero-day exploit against a savvy defender could disclose that zero-day to the defender..”

 A Better Approach